Human rights in Bahrain: Religious Indoctrination

 In the past, up until the Islamic Revolution of 1979, the Iranian school was the school of choice most Bahrainis would go to, as such, the school had a secular approach influenced by the Pahlavi Dynasty.
 The Iranian school was shut down in 1996 after the "Islamic Republic of Iran", whom then had gained control of the school, was accused by the Bahraini government of interfering in the country's internal politics and affairs throughout the school.

 In Bahrain's state schools, Islamic (Sunni Maliki) studies are mandatory for all students hailing from Muslim families, not choice based as it is (said to be) in the case of Non-Muslims.
-As such, a lot of these schools educational materials (produced by Al-Obekan, a Saudi company) include religious references and influences.
+As such, a lot of these schools' educational materials (produced by Al-Obeikan, a Saudi company) include religious references and influences.
 Many Bahrainis choose send their children to Bahraini schools simply due to the fact that governmental schools are free of charge for Bahraini citizens, this implies that the majority of Bahraini students are being indoctrinated at such a young age without consent.

 Furthermore, students from non-Muslim or secular backgrounds may feel marginalized by the religious framing of education.
 This raises important questions about academic integrity and the right to an education free from religious indoctrination.

 International human rights standards, such as those outlined in the Universal Declaration of Human Rights, emphasize the importance of education that encourages critical thought and respects diverse beliefs.
 The practice of including religious texts in science curricula may conflict with these principles, necessitating a careful balance between cultural values and the right to a secular education.